Yep, Mark’s been back in the kitchen again and that means… I’ve stolen his gluten free crispy chilli beef recipe to share with you guys!

 - Make sure you make your sweet and sour sauce using this recipe or you can use this low FODMAP sweet and sour sauce too.

-So without further ado, I’ll once again hand you over to Mark who has been kind enough to write this up for you guys!
-Oh and if you’re making your own sweet and sour sauce from scratch to use in this recipe, you can find Mark’s recipe over here.
+Ok – without further ado, I’ll once again hand you over to Mark who has been kind enough to write this up for you guys!

 Gluten Free Crispy Chilli Beef Recipe